Mary Breden, guest conductor

 WHAT IS THE PENNSYLVANIA COLLEGIATE CHORAL FESTIVAL?

 The Pennsylvania Collegiate Choral Festival has been offered annually for over 50 years by a consortium of member institutions.
-Each year we pool our limited individual funds to create a Festival Honor Chorus experience for our students under the guidance of a nationally recognized conductor and pedagogue (click here for a list of recent festivals and conductors).
+Each year we pool our limited individual funds to create a Festival Honor Chorus experience for our students under the guidance of a nationally recognized conductor and pedagogue (click here for a list of festivals and conductors since 2001).
 The result is an artistic and educational experience for our students that most of us could not mount on our own.
 The Festival also profits us individual directors as we observe rehearsals, learn new repertoire and techniques, and share our own ideas and repertoire in directors’ meetings.

 The Festival is open to all Pennsylvania colleges and universities - private and public, church and secular.
 Participating institutions contribute a modest Institutional Fee and select their own participating students.
 Students may be undergraduate or graduate level; music majors or non-majors.
 The diversity of the ensemble is one of its greatest strengths.

-NEW POLICY EFFECTIVE LAST YEAR - Directors will be responsible for arranging lodging for their students and for themselves.
-There are several moderately priced motels within a short drive of the university.
-Lodging information is available at the “Lodging” link near the top of the page.
+Directors will be responsible for arranging lodging for their students and for themselves.
+Information on a number of moderately priced motels within a short drive of the university is available via the “Director/Student Lodging” link near the top of this web page.

 For obvious reasons, NO. Participating students must be accompanied by their director or another faculty member.
 Each director is expected to remain on site throughout the Festival.

 As few as one, or as many as you like.
 We request that you make every effort to send as balanced a group as possible, but recognize that this is not always possible.

 DO STUDENTS NEED TO PREPARE MUSIC BEFOREHAND?